cedric-cnam/WSVPA/tempo-Large.md

 p_{n+1} = p_n \bigl(1 + \eta_p . \frac{1}{2\pi} \sin(2\pi\phi_n)\bigr) \qquad (4)
 ```

-Introduction of a new state variable $\kappa$ which represents *attentional focus* : the bigger $\kappa$ is, the narrower is the listener's temporal expectation, and small $\kappa$ reflects greater uncertainty about external happenings.
+Introduction of a new state variable $`\kappa`$ which represents *attentional focus* : the bigger $`\kappa`$ is, the narrower is the listener's temporal expectation, and small $\kappa$ reflects greater uncertainty about external happenings.

-It is used in the following equation which models of a pulse of attentional energy, replacing the above parameter $\eta_\phi$:
+It is used in the following equation which models of a pulse of attentional energy, replacing the above parameter $`\eta_\phi`$:

 ```math
 f(\phi, \kappa) = \frac{1}{I_0(\kappa)} . \exp(\kappa . \cos(2 \pi . \phi))  \qquad (5)